 If you need assistance applying for the micro-voucher, ATMAC works with qualified CMCs (Certified Management Consultants) who are approved service providers with federal and provincial grant programs and help companies through the funding application process.

-For more information, please review the August 2017 program guide for Alberta Innovates programs.
+For more information, please review the Alberta Innovation Voucher and Micro-Voucher Programs description.

 Pauline Patenaude, MBA, CMC